![]() Kria™ KV260 Vision AI Starter Kit NLP SmartVision Tutorial |

 nlp-smartvision --mipi

-To print FPS along with the above application use -v or –verbose flag shown in the below command.
+flag shown in the following command.
 The FPS is measured as average over 90 consecutive frames.
-Also the latency of keywords spotting + action is printed while the keyword is detected.
+Also the latency of the keywords spotting and action is printed while the keyword is detected.

 nlp-smartvision -m -v

-You should be able to see the video the camera is capturing on the monitor connected to the board
+You should be able to see the video the camera is capturing on the monitor connected to the board.

 The application starts with facedetect.
 When there is a face captured by the camera, there should be a blue bounding box drawn around the face, and the box should follow the movement of the face.

-Note: Google Command dataset has audio clips of 1 second duration.
-Thus, the expectation by KWS task is that one keyword is spoken within a duration of 1 second.
-Note: Stop command resets display setting, but does not change monitor on/off mode.
+The Google Command dataset has audio clips of one second durations.
+Thus, the expectation by KWS task is that one keyword is spoken within a duration of one second.

-File based Testing and Accuracy Measurement of KWS Only¶
+File Based Testing and Accuracy Measurement of KWS Only¶

 NLP SmartVision provides a mode which is dedicated for testing the accuracy of keyword spotting (no vision task is running during this mode) on pre-recorded audio files.
-User needs to provide audio files along with a text file that consists of paths to the audio files which are to be tested.
+You need to provide audio files along with a text file that consists of paths to the audio files which are to be tested.
 The application expects the audio files to be grouped under folders with keyword as the folder name.
-Thus, the text file will consist of lines with keyword/*.wav paths corresponding to each audio file (example: yes/audio1.wav).
-For more details please refer Testing Accuracy on Google Command Dataset and Testing Custom Input Audio Files.
+Thus, the text file will consist of lines with keyword/*.wav

-The following command tests the audio files listed in the testing_list.txt file.
+The following command tests the audio files listed in the testing_list.txt

 ## Change your dircetory to the dircetory where you have the testing_list.txt file having proper paths to the audio files.